Diego R. Nunez

 It is possible to distinguish between at least three main modalities of disposal:

 - Burials in public cemeteries: the most common method which juxtaposed clandestine and legal forms of repression.
 The bodies of the victims were abandoned in public places and reported to the police.
-After being collected and forensically examined, they were buried as No Names (NNs).
+After being collected, they underwent all the standard forensic examination procedures but were buried as NNs.
 This procedure was also employed in Brazil, Chile and Uruguay.

 - Death flights: Prisoners in clandestine detention centres (CDC) were sedated, carried into aircrafts and dropped in the ocean.
 Only a fraction of the total victims of death flights washed ashore and could be retrieved.